Trebinje: Climate

-Trebinje experiences a Humid subtropical climate (Cfa) with heavy precipitation, typical of the southern Adriatic coastal areas.
+Trebinje experiences a humid subtropical climate (Cfa) with heavy precipitation, typical of the southern Adriatic coastal areas.

 History

 Middle Ages

+Tribulium was the original name for this settlement, and the etymology of it may be analyzed as tri-bulium, or the place of the 'three hills', from the numeral 'three' (*trei-) and an appellative derived from the IE root *b(h)eu- 'to swell, puff.

 De Administrando Imperio by Constantine VII (913–959) mentioned Travunija (Τερβουνια).
 Serbian Prince Vlastimir (r.
 830–51) married his daughter to Krajina, the son of Beloje, and that family became hereditary rulers of Travunija.
-By 1040 Stefan Vojislav's state stretched in the coastal region from Ston in the north, down to his capital, Skadar, set up along the southern banks of the Skadar Lake, with other courts set up in Trebinje, Kotor and Bar.
+By 1040, Stefan Vojislav's state stretched in the coastal region from Ston in the north, down to his capital, Skadar, set up along the southern banks of the Skadar Lake, with other courts set up in Trebinje, Kotor, and Bar.

 The town commanded the road from Ragusa to Constantinople, which was traversed in 1096 by Raymond IV of Toulouse and his crusaders.
 Trebinje diocese has its episcopal seat in Polje near Trebinje.
 At the end of the 12th century Stefan Nemanja conquered provinces that include Trebinje.
-Under the name of Tribunia or Travunja it belonged to the Serbian Empire until 1355.
-Trebinje became a part of the expanded medieval Bosnian state under Tvrtko I in 1373.
+Under the name of Tribunia or Travunja it belonged to the Serbian Kingdom and the Serbian Empire.
+In 1373, Trebinje was taken by the Balšić noble family, and later it was incorporated into the expanded medieval Bosnian state under Tvrtko I in 1377.
 There is a medieval tower in Gornje Police whose construction is often attributed to Vuk Branković.
 The old Tvrdoš Monastery dates back to the 15th century.

-In 1482, together with the rest of Herzegovina (see: Herzog Stjepan Vukčić Kosača), the town was captured by the Ottoman Empire.
+Under Bosnian rule, Trebinje became part of Kosača noble family domains.
+It was conquered by Ottoman forces for the first time in 1465, but already in 1470 it was returned to Vlatko Hercegović Kosača.
+By 1478, the town was finally captured and incorporated into the Ottoman Empire.
 The Old Town-Kastel was built by the Ottomans on the location of the medieval fortress of Ban Vir, on the western bank of the Trebišnjica River.
 The city walls, the Old Town square, and two mosques were built in the beginning of the 18th century by the Resulbegović family.
-The 16th-century Arslanagić bridge (or Perovica bridge) was originally built at the village of Arslanagić, 5 km north of the town, by Mehmed-Paša Sokolović, and was run by Arslanagić family for centuries.
+The 16th-century Arslanagić bridge was originally built at the village of Arslanagić, 5 km north of the town, by Mehmed-Paša Sokolović, and was run by Arslanagić family for centuries.
 The Arslanagić Bridge is one of the most attractive Ottoman-era bridges in Bosnia and Herzegovina.
 It has two large and two small semicircular arches.

 Among noble families in the Trebinje region mentioned in Ragusan documents were Ljubibratić, Starčić, Popović, Krasomirić, Preljubović, Poznanović, Dragančić, Kobiljačić, Paštrović, Zemljić and Stanjević.